 The doctors at Duncan Hospital asked the parents to bring Ashish in weekly for serial plaster applications.
 After seven casts, his feet no longer had any deformity.
 He will continue to wear splints and hopefully will lead a normal life.
 Ironically, a child brought in to a disability screening camp now is no longer disabled.

 Duncan Hospital has taken a giant step forward in their care for expectant mothers.
 Patients are now seen in the Mother and Child Health building, which opened in August 2011.
 During the first month of this facility's use, 661 babies were born.
 This building is enabling doctors and nurses to provide better, safer care for mothers and their children.

 Many Indian women who do not live near an EHA hospital give birth at home, where the consequences of complications can endanger the lives of both the mother and baby.
-The compassionate care patients receive from doctors and nurses at Duncan often is their only exposure to the love of Christ.
+The compassionate care patients receive from doctors and nurses at Duncan often is the only medical care they have access to.